 A second loan guarantee scheme for airlines with a Swedish license that are important to secure connectivity in Sweden aimed at providing sufficient liquidity to ensure that the disruptions caused by the COVID-19 outbreak do not undermine their viability and to preserve the continuity of economic activity during and after the current crisis.
 The total estimated budget is EUR 455 million.
 (11 April)

 A third scheme providing for rent rebate in support of tenants operating in the sectors for hotels, restaurants, retail and certain other activities.

-The total estimated budget is EUR 453 million (15 April).
+The total estimated budget is EUR 453 million (14 April).
+The scheme has been amended to allow for support up to 28 February 2021 (23 February 2021).

 A fourth measure in the form of direct grants to organisers of or operators active at cultural events.
 The measure will compensate for 75% of the loss of revenue or additional costs up to approx. EUR 90 600 and 50% of loss of revenue or additional costs over EUR 90 600, subject to available funds.
 Aid to an organiser or other operator may be granted up to a maximum amount of approx. EUR 906 000.
 Total budget estimated at EUR 38 million (22 April).
 The application of this measure has been extended to also cover the events that would be organised between 1 June and 30 September.
 This will be accompanied by an estimated budget increase of EUR 56 million (5 October).
 The scheme has been further amended to cover events that would be organised between 1 October to 31 December.
-This will be accompanied by an estimated budget increase of EUR 29.6 million (15 February).
+This will be accompanied by an estimated budget increase of EUR 29.6 million (15 February 2021).

-A fifth measure consisting of a State guarantee of up to approximately EUR 137 million on a revolving credit facility in favor of Scandinavian airline SAS (24 April).
+A fifth measure consisting of a State guarantee of up to approximately EUR 137 million on a revolving credit facility in favour of Scandinavian airline SAS (24 April).